nadavmatalon/github-profiler/README.md

 The tests cover both back-end logic and front-end functionality.

-To run the tests in terminal:
+To run the tests in terminal, clone the repo to a local folder and then:

 ```bash
 $> cd github-profiler